Preventing Air and Water Pollution

 As the changes in manufacturing processes for pharmaceutical products are regulated by pharmaceutical related laws and regulations, such changes require considerable time and effort.
 Accordingly, it is important to discuss and evaluate changes not only from the view of quality and cost, but also from a wide range of perspectives including impact on the environment.

-When developing manufacturing processes for new products, the Daiichi Sankyo Group uses its own evaluation indicators*3 to determine the impact of these processes on the environment.
+This LCA assessment is conducted on new products.
+The coverage rate of products that have been fully or partially assessed since 2020 is approximately 2/3 of all new products.
 This approach is based on the concept of eco-friendly green chemistry.
 Through this approach, we aim to create manufacturing processes that are considerate of the sustainability of the natural environment by developing new synthetic processes, preventing pollution, and reducing resource and energy consumption.

 For manufacturing processes that produce waste, we discuss and evaluate methods through which the waste can be collected and reused as well as methods of treating this waste that are highly safe and have a low environmental impact.